-The City Water Utility is not currently serving the Annexation Area.
-Water lines will be provided by the developer.
+The City Water Utility is serving all existing buildings in the Annexation Area.
 The map indicating the locations of the water mains currently in place is attached and incorporated herein as Exhibit 9.
 Utilities Service Board Rules, Regulations and Standards of Service for the City Water Utility are attached and incorporated herein as Exhibit 11.